The Red List of Trains in Japan

 They were introduced to various lines across the country, from the northern tip of Hokkaido to the southern tip of Kagoshima Prefecture.
 It is not well known that the KiHa 40 series were used in Tokyo as well until 1991 before Hachiko Line was electrified.
 When JNR was privatised in 1987, 887 carriages were distributed to all JR companies but JR Freight.
 They converted many KiHa 40 series to be compatible with driver-only operation.
 Those companies except JR Central also remodelled some of them to "Joyful Trains" or special trains for tourists with larger windows and comfortable seating.

-JR Hokkaido has been using them on the entire island.
-In 1988, the company converted some of them for Express services and renamed KiHa 400 series, installing even more powerful engines and reclining seating.
+JR Hokkaido had used them on the entire network.
+In 1988, the company converted some of them for express services and renamed KiHa 400 series, installing even more powerful engines and reclining seating.
 Some of them were converted again to Joyful Trains with tatami rooms.
-Those for stopping services are gradually replaced with new trains.
+Those for regional services have gradually been replaced with new trains.

 JR Central had used the series mostly in Gifu and Mie Prefectures, to be specific, Takayama Main and Kisei Main Lines.
 Until the 1990s, the company also used them for Taketoyo Line trains including services to and from Nagoya.
 They were withdrawn in 2016.